-- 29. Schedule 2, s 2.1 of the FOI Act contains a non-exhaustive list of public interest factors favouring disclosure.
-Of the factors favouring disclosure listed in Schedule 2, ACT Health submits three are relevant in this case.
-Disclosure of the information sought could reasonably be expected to: - reveal the reason for the government decision following receipt of the report as well as any background or contextual information that informed the decision (Schedule 2, s 2.1(a)(viii)) - contribute to the administration of justice generally, including procedural fairness (Schedule 2, s 2.1(a)(xiii)), and - impact on the protection of an individual's right to privacy, as the information sought is the personal information of the applicant (Schedule 2, s 2.1(b)(i)). - 30.
+- 30. Schedule 2, s 2.1 of the FOI Act contains a non-exhaustive list of public interest factors favouring disclosure.
+Of the factors favouring disclosure listed in Schedule 2, ACT Health submits that three are relevant in this case.
+Disclosure of the information sought could reasonably be expected to: - reveal the reason for the government decision following receipt of the report as well as any background or contextual information that informed the decision (Schedule 2, s 2.1(a)(viii)) - contribute to the administration of justice generally, including procedural fairness (Schedule 2, s 2.1(a)(xiii)), and - impact on the protection of an individual's right to privacy, as the information sought is the personal information of the applicant (Schedule 2, s 2.1(b)(i)). - 31.
 The applicant contends that other public interest factors favouring disclosure apply in this case.

-While, in accordance with the applicant's request, I will not reveal the substance of his public

-- interest arguments in this case, it is sufficient to say that his contentions relate to notions of agency misconduct, accountability, transparency, fairness and justice. - 31.
+While, in accordance with the applicant's request, I will not reveal the substance of his public interest arguments in this case, it is sufficient to say that his contentions relate to notions of accountability, transparency, fairness and justice. - 32.
 From my examination of the information sought, I am satisfied that the applicant was properly informed by the assessor of the preliminary assessment process, was given the opportunity to be heard, and was in fact heard.
 I am also satisfied that this particular complaint is not proceeding any further.
-For this reason, I am satisfied that disclosure of the information sought would not serve to contribute to the administration of justice, either generally or for the applicant, nor would it advance the public interest in revealing agency misconduct in this case. - 32.
-I agree with ACT Health that the remaining two public interest factors favouring disclosure are relevant in this case.
+For this reason, I am satisfied that disclosure of the information sought would not contribute to the administration of justice, either generally or for the applicant, nor would it advance the public interest in relation to any notions of fairness. - 33.
+I agree with ACT Health that the remaining two public interest factors favouring disclosure are relevant to this case.